+Averaging the upper bound $\ell$ over all pivot choices, we obtain the following bound for the additional cost term of strategy $\mathcal{O}$:

-which gives an average number of at most $1.5n + O(1)$ comparisons.
+This gives an average number of at most $1.5n + O(1)$ comparisons.
 For such a partitioning cost we can use \eqref{eq:10} and obtain an average comparison count for sorting via strategy $\mathcal{O}$ of at most $1.8 n\ln n + O(n)$.

-Now it remains to show that this is tight.
-For this it suffices to estimate (for a random input) the average number of positions $i, i \in \{1,\ldots,n-2\},$ in which the number of small elements in the rest of the input, i.\,e., at positions $i,\ldots,n-2$, equals the number of large elements in the rest of the input.

-A somewhat involved calculation shows that this number is $O(\log n)$.
-Additionally, one can also show that a (negative) term of $O(\log n)$ decreases the total average number of key comparisons only by $O(n)$ when we use such a strategy to implement a dual pivot quicksort algorithm.
-The details of these calculations can be found in Appendix~\ref{app:proof:thm:O}.